-However, about half of its members, including all of its 6,000 rabbis, believe that the deceased Menachem Mendel Schneerson is the Messiah and this teaching is exposed to the Noahides.
+However, many of its members, including rabbis, believe that the deceased Menachem Mendel Schneerson is the Messiah and this teaching is exposed to the Noahides.

 And although these Gentile Noahides love Israel and Judaism, their Chabad rabbis do not allow them to keep Shabbat and other Biblical commandments.

 The rabbis teach that God gave the commandment to keep the Shabbat (Sabbath) only to the Jews.

 We must remember, however, that God ordained keeping the Sabbath day holy in Genesis 2, which was before the time of Noah or Moses.

 “And on the seventh day God ended His work which He had done, and He rested on the seventh day from all His work which He had done.
 Then God blessed the seventh day and sanctified it, because in it He rested from all His work which God had created and made.”
 (Genesis 2:2–3)